 IT/Computer Science

 This term students will focus on two units:

 Computing Systems

 Developing the web

-Curriculum Overview Computing systems - This unit takes students on a tour through the different layers of computing systems: from programs and the operating system, to the physical components that store and execute these programs, to the fundamental binary building blocks that these components consist of.
-The aim is to provide a concise overview of how computing systems operate, conveying the essentials and abstracting away the technical details that might confuse or put off learners.
-The last lessons cover two interesting contemporary topics: artificial intelligence and open source software.
-These are linked back to the content of the unit, helping learners to both broaden their knowledge and focus on the topics addressed in the unit.
+Computing systems - This unit takes students on a tour through the different layers of computing systems: from programs and the operating system, to the physical components that store and execute these programs, to the fundamental binary building blocks that these components consist of.
+The aim is to provide a concise overview of how computing systems operate, conveying the essentials and abstracting away the technical details that might confuse or put off back to the content of the unit, helping learners to both broaden their knowledge and focus on the topics addressed in the unit.
 The unit assumes no prior knowledge.
 There are, however, links to the 'Representations' units taught in Years 8 and 9 and the 'Networks' units taught in Years 7 and 8.

-Developing for the web - In this unit, students will explore the technologies that make up the internet and World Wide Web.
-Starting with an exploration of the building blocks of the World Wide Web, HTML, and CSS, students will investigate how websites are catalogued and organised for effective retrieval using search engines.
-By the end of the unit, students will have a functioning website.

-For further information please see -

-Year 8 computer science knowledge organiser

-Support Materials / Additional suggested activities Computer systems - Introducing computers - GCSE Computer Science Revision - BBC Bitesize

-Computer systems - Introducing computers - GCSE Computer Science Revision - BBC Bitesize

-Web design and development - National 5 Computing Science Revision - BBC Bitesize